awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-catalog-partitions.md

 **Fields**
 + `DatabaseName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The catalog database in which the partions reside\.
+  The catalog database in which the partitions reside\.
 + `TableName` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

-  The name of the table containing the partitions\.
+  The name of the table that contains the partitions\.
 + `RootPath` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Single-line string pattern](aws-glue-api-common.md#aws-glue-api-regex-oneLine)\.

   The root path of the proxy for addressing the partitions\.